 It was called the HP Scanjet IIc.
 The scanner featured single-pass color scanning at 400-dpi resolution (pushing it to 800-dpi resolution with software interpolation techniques).
 It carried a pricetag of $1995.

-Well, there you have it, 20 Facts about the year 1991.
+Well, there you have it, 20 Notable Events in 1991.
 If I skipped something important, feel free to leave a comment and let me know.

 Watch this space for updates in the Facts category on Running Wolf’s Rant.

 Blogger, Desktop Activist, Twitter / Facebook Addict, Music Festival Addict, Avid lover of South African music, Founder and owner of Running Wolf’s Rant